carlospadron/etl/README.md

 # Conclusions

 ## DuckDB
-- is a winner for both small and large datasets
+- is a winner (in terms of execution time) for both small and large datasets
 - it is not distributed so it might struggle with very large datasets
 - it is mostly sql based.
 Familiar for many but might have limitations.